Loans to Ireland Act 2010

 Overview

 This bill authorizes the UK government to provide loans to Ireland.
-The bill sets a maximum loan amount, mandates reporting requirements to Parliament, and specifies how repayments will be handled.
+The bill sets a maximum loan amount, requires regular reporting to Parliament on the loans, and specifies how the repayments will be handled.

 Description

-The Loans to Ireland Bill allows the UK Treasury to make loans to Ireland.
-A maximum of £3,250 million can be loaned between December 9th, 2010, and December 8th, 2015.
-The Treasury can increase this limit with parliamentary approval, except for adjustments to account for currency fluctuations during the initial period (December 9th, 2010 to 30 days after the bill's passing).
-The Treasury must report semi-annually to the House of Commons on loan payments, repayments, outstanding amounts, loan terms, and original loan terms.
-Reporting ceases when no loans are outstanding and no activity occurs for a reporting period.
-All repayments go into the Consolidated Fund.
+The Loans to Ireland Bill allows the UK Treasury to make loans to the Irish government.
+The total amount of these loans cannot exceed £3,250 million between December 9th, 2010, and December 8th, 2015.
+However, the Treasury can increase this limit with parliamentary approval via a statutory instrument, except for adjustments solely to account for currency fluctuations (between sterling and the euro) during the initial period (December 9th, 2010, to 30 days after the bill's passage).
+The Treasury is required to submit semi-annual reports to the House of Commons detailing the loans, repayments, outstanding amounts, and loan terms.
+These reports will continue until there are no outstanding loans, repayments, or new loans for a reporting period.

 Government Spending

-The bill authorizes government spending of up to £3,250 million on loans to Ireland.
-This figure can be increased by parliamentary order.
+The bill authorizes the UK government to spend up to £3,250 million on loans to Ireland.
+This figure can be increased with parliamentary approval.
+Repayments of principal and interest will be paid into the Consolidated Fund.

 Groups Affected

-• The UK Government: Responsible for providing the loans and managing the financial aspects.
+- UK Government: Responsible for disbursing the loans and managing repayments.

 Powered by nyModel